amithjkamath/amithjkamath.github.io/_news/announcement_16.md

 related_posts: false
 ---

 :scroll: Our papers titled "Do we really need that skip connection?
-Understanding its' interplay with task complexity" and "Dose Guidance for Radiotherapy-oriented Deep Learning Segmentation" are both (early) accepted at [MICCAI '23](https://conferences.miccai.org/2023/) in Vancouver.
+Understanding its interplay with task complexity" and "Dose Guidance for Radiotherapy-oriented Deep Learning Segmentation" are both (early) accepted at [MICCAI 2023](https://conferences.miccai.org/2023/) in Vancouver.
 More details soon!